digital-cargo/good-practice-shipment-tracking/README.md

 In this variant, one party (e.g. a freight forwarder, shipper, or other party) uses ONE Record to publish LogisticsObjects data, and other parties link those LogisticsObjects, every party will also receive data updates from the others.

+In this variant, the ONE Record Change Request process is used whenever an existing logistics object is updated by another party who is not the data holder.
+For example, a forwarder publishes waybill, shipment and piece data objects and a carrier contributes shipment tracking data in the form of LogisticsEvents and/or corrects weights.

+As a consequence, the freight forwarder would have to request a change in the weights of the freight forwarder's packages via the [ONE Record ChangeRequest mechanism](https://iata-cargo.github.io/ONE-Record/logistics-objects/#update-a-logistics-object).

 This variant is also called the [ShipmentRecord](https://github.com/digital-cargo/good-practice-shipment-record) exchange use case.
 Therefore, some logistics objects used for use case ShipmentRecord are also used for use case ShipmentTracking, e.g. quantity details of the shipment.

-In this case 1R Change Request process might have to be applied, i.e. whenever an existing logistics object is updated by a different party who is not the owner of the data.
-Example scenarios:
-Freight forwarder provides AWB data via ShipmentRecord use case and carrier contributes ShipmentTracking data where pieces and/or weight has changed
-The result is that the carrier must then request a change that relates to the weights of the Fowarders pieces, via the [ONE Record ChangeRequest mechanism] (https://iata-cargo.github.io/ONE-Record/logistics-objects/#update-a-logistics-object).

 ## Background